 2. The inspection principles

-Focusing on children, being consistent, and prioritising resources.
+Focusing on children and young people, being consistent, and prioritising resources.

-2.1 To focus on the things that matter most to children’s lives
+2.1 To focus on the things that matter most to children’s and young people’s lives

-We have reached a general consensus with the main social care stakeholders that social care inspections should focus on the experiences and progress of children.
-We regularly ask children, and the adults who look after them, what matters most about children’s experiences and progress.
+We have reached a general consensus with the main social care stakeholders that social care inspections should focus on the experiences and progress of children and young people.
+We regularly ask children and young people, and the adults who look after them, what matters most about children and young people’s experiences and progress.

-Using this to guide us, we focus the criteria for our judgements on the difference that providers are making to children’s lives.
-Adults can only support children well if they’re given the time, resources and information they need to do this.
-So we also take account of the quality of the support that the adults who care for children receive.
+Using this to guide us, we focus the criteria for our judgements on the difference that providers are making to children and young people’s lives.
+Adults can only support children and young people well if they’re given the time, resources and information they need to do this, so we also take account of the quality of the support that the adults who care for children and young people receive.

 2.2 To be consistent in our expectations of providers

 It’s important that professionals and members of the public can compare services that do similar things.
 We make this possible by being consistent in what we expect from providers.